 A customer touchpoint is every moment a customer encounters your business.
 Every interaction they have with your brand is a touchpoint, even if it's not a physical interaction.
 You find them at every stage in the customer journey, and they can significantly impact how customers feel about your business.

-There are endless customer touchpoints that are critical to your business, as they can impact customer loyalty, sales, and lifetime value.
+There are endless customer touchpoints that are critical to your business, and they can impact customer loyalty, sales, and lifetime value.

 Customer touchpoints can be collated and used to create a touchpoint map.
 This differs from the customer journey, which looks at how customers transition from one touchpoint to another and the steps they take to become paying customers.